bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 So more or less, when the most of the content of the paper is also my master thesis, I omitted more of the related work, which was also a big part of my thesis.
 And some of the results have not been part of my thesis, but more or less the idea and the general, most of the work is basically my master thesis.
 So after I finished the thesis, I wrote a paper based on it.
-And I think the interesting thing is also that the term Knapsack for this mixing is not my idea.
+And I think the one interesting thing is also that the term Knapsack for this mixing is not my idea.
 I picked up the idea from two papers, which basically in one or two sentences describe that something like this could be done but did not really go into it.
 So yeah, this is how I came up with this idea or why I started working on this idea.